Killeagh GAA: Camogie

-Mary O'Connor is Ireland’s most decorated GAA player.
+Mary O'Connor is Ireland's most decorated GAA player.
 The dual star, from Killeagh, won 12 All-Ireland finals.
 In football she holds five senior All-Ireland titles, seven Munster championships, four National Leagues, three senior All-Ireland club medals and one at intermediate, seven Munster clubs and 13 county titles.
 In camogie she holds seven senior All-Ireland medals, 10 Munsters, nine National Leagues, two All-Ireland club medals and four Munster clubs.

+In popular culture

+Limerick-based folk band Kingfishr released a song about the hurling club, titled “Killeagh”, in 2024.

 Notable players

 The inter-county hurling player Joe Deane, who played for Cork as a left full forward, was born in Killeagh.
 Mark Landers, who captained Cork to an All Ireland title in 1999, was also part of the Killeagh team that won the County Intermediate title in 2001.
+Séamus Harnedy, later captain of the Cork county hurling team, played with Killeagh through the underage ranks when they were Killeagh/Ita's.